ICRAR/ngas/doc/server.rst

 and reacting on these events.

-Users wanting to implement their own event handlers should write a python class to handle it, and configure the server to use that class.
+Users wanting to implement their own event handlers should :doc:`write a python class <plugins/archiving_events>` to handle it, and :ref:`configure the server <config.archivehandling>` to use that class.
-For details, see the :ref:`config.archivehandling` configuration element.

 .. _server.states: